Home › Blog › Customer Onboarding: Steps, Examples, and Best Practices

 Customers create expectations even before they purchase from you.
 When these expectations are not met, they leave in disappointment.
 Avoid such situations by setting the right expectations from the very beginning.

-Your marketing campaigns have conveyed the value your product provides but once customers come on board, reiterate that value so that they know what to expect.
 Convey the bottlenecks they might face and the best ways to resolve them.
 Also, explain how your team will be supporting them when issues go out of control.

-4. Gather Customer Data
+3. Gather Customer Data

 Gathering critical customer data is an integral part of the onboarding process because, with such information, you are able to measure success.
-The process of collecting customer data should kick off immediately once the welcome email has been sent.

 There are several methods that you can use to gather customer data.
 These include online surveys and inbuilt tools and technology.
 When using surveys, ensure that they capture meaningful information required to engage customers in the next stages.